 Isn’t that the truth?
 The allure of a quiet reverie and time in solitude to think one’s own thoughts uninterrupted is often out of reach.
-Well, the garden is just the place to enjoy those moments of tranquility.
+Well, the garden is just the place to enjoy those moments of tranquillity.
 A quiet time where you can work and develop creative thoughts, pursue ideas and put them in place.
 If you enjoy your own company, the garden can be a sanctuary.

 Like any creative endeavour the outcome of all the toil and time spent in the garden is the chance to express yourself.
 Gardening acts like a muse and helps the flow of creative thought and ideas.